inpsyde/vip-composer-plugin/README.md

 This means that to have a local environment that can be used to develop websites there's the need of different tasks:

 - install WordPress
-- be sure to load the `vip-config/vip-config.php` for `wp-config.php`
+- be sure to load the `vip-config/vip-config.php` from `wp-config.php`
 - install all VIP Go MU plugins

 (More info can be found here: https://vip.wordpress.com/documentation/vip-go/local-vip-go-development-environment/)